 - Aggravated Harassment

 - Endangering the Welfare of a Child

-Sex crimes are punished on the federal level if they occur in a federal prison or a special maritime or territorial jurisdiction of the U.S. government.
-Sexual Abuse, Aggravated Sexual Abuse and sexual offenses against a minor or ward can be punished by a life sentence.
-Abusive Sexual Contact can result in up to 10 years in a federal prison Recognized defenses to certain crimes include reasonable belief that the other person was sixteen or older, or the fact that both parties were married.
+Sex crimes are punished on the federal level if they occur in federal prison or a special maritime or territorial jurisdiction of the U.S. government.
+Sexual Abuse, Aggravated Sexual Abuse, and sexual offenses against a minor or ward can be punished by a life sentence.
+Abusive Sexual Contact can result in up to 10 years in a federal prison Recognized defenses to certain crimes include the reasonable belief that the other person was sixteen or older or the fact that both parties were married.